ajaggoe/fp_project/ASSIGNMENT.md

 ### Testing

+There are several test suites included in the project for you.
+Keep in mind that they are intentionally incomplete and aren't used to grade your project directly.
+They are here simply for your convenience.

+* Tests for weeks 3 and 4.
+  Since at the earlier stages of the project you don't have a parser yet, we came up with a few tests to help you make sure that your implementation is correct.
+  They are located in `test/week3` and `test/week4` respectively.
+  To run them type `stack test week3` or `stack test week4`. (or `cabal test ...` respectively, if you're using `cabal`)

+  These tests are QuickCheck-based so you are encouraged to use them as inspiration or extend them as you see fit.
-We also provide a small test suite for you to verify the correctness of your implementation.
+* We also provide a small "full-pipeline" test suite based on the original jq test suite.
   Test cases are in `test/data/jq.test`, which is extensible.
-You can test your current implementation with `stack test` (if you're using `cabal` and `cabal test` yields nothing run `cabal configure --enable-tests` first).
+  You can test your current implementation with `stack test from-upstream` (if you're using `cabal` and `cabal test from-upstream` yields nothing run `cabal configure --enable-tests` first).
   You have to have `jq` installed on your machine and available on your `$PATH` for this -- tests use it for pretty-printing.

 ### Getting help

-# TODO: remove or rewrite this part

-If you are unsure where to start or feeling a bit lost, you can approach the project in the following manner:

-1. Write a parser for numbers and strings.
-   Maybe skip floating point and escape characters for now -- you can always add them later.
-2. Extend the parsing to handle objects.
-3. Implement object indexing for filters.
-4. Implement pipe and comma operators.
-5. Implement arrays and array operations.
-6. Add value construction and make sure that composed operations have the right semantics.
-7. Proceed with the rest of the assignments.

 If you have questions about a part of the project, you can create a question on Stack Overflow at